markusressel/openhasp-config-manager/README.md

 #### Variables

-Besides accessing other objects, you can also define custom variables yourself, which can then be used inside of templates.
+Besides accessing other objects, you can also define custom variables yourself, which can then be referenced inside of templates.
+Variables are defined using `*.yaml` files.
+If you decided to use a subfolder structure to organize your configuration files you can use these folders to also set the scope of variables.
+More specific variable definitions (longer path) will override less specific ones.

 ##### Global

-Global variables can be specified by creating `*.yaml` files inside of the `common` folder.
+Global variables can be specified by creating `*.yaml` files inside the root config folder (f.ex. `openhasp-configs`).

 Example:

-`common/global.vars.yaml`
+`openhasp-configs/global.vars.yaml`

 ```yaml
 about:
   page_title: "About"
 ```

-`common/about_page.jsonl`
+To access this variable, use a Jinja2 template:

+`openhasp-configs/common/about_page.jsonl`

 ```json lines
 {